kofno/massive-octo-tyrion/README.md

 Massive Octo Tyrion
 ===================

 So, you've asked an engineer to build a web site.
-I bet you we're expecting to see Twitter Bootstrap.
+I bet you were expecting to see Twitter Bootstrap.
 C'mon, you were.
 Well... you're right.
 But my screenshots are from the iOS simulator.